 We normally expect career development applicants to have completed up to 6 years postdoctoral work following from their PhD.
 However, any career break will be taken into consideration.
 Applications should include a full CV and list of publications, the names and contact details of 3 academic referees, and a brief summary of future research plans (two sides A4).

 Grade 8 (£39,992 - £47,722)

 How to apply:

 The University of Dundee is a diverse community and is committed to equality of opportunity for all by providing a supportive, flexible and inclusive working environment.
 We have family friendly policies (including flexible working and childcare vouchers), staff groups for LGBT and BME; and prayer room facilities.

-The University of Dundee has received the Athena SWAN Bronze Award (http://www.dundee.ac.uk/about/athenaswan/) which recognises the promotion of gender equality and has made further commitment to advancing inclusive culture which supports and encourages all under-represented groups.
+The University of Dundee and the School of Life Sciences hold Athena SWAN Bronze Awards (http://www.dundee.ac.uk/about/athenaswan/) which recognises the promotion of gender equality and has made further commitment to advancing inclusive culture which supports and encourages all under-represented groups.